 Pro Tip: Before you move forward with what you think is your Unique Value Proposition… ask your current clients or customers!
 You may be surprised that it’s not what you actually believe it to be.

 Your compelling value proposition has to accomplish four things:

 - It must capture the visitor’s attention.
 Your company isn’t getting the results it expects from your marketing investment – that’s why people hire me.

 - It must be easy to understand.
 I share that a business relationship with me costs less than the cost of a full-time employee while providing decades of expertise.

 - It must differentiate you from your competitors online.
-If your list of value propositions is similar to your competitors, focus on one that they are not focused on.
-In my example, we’re not an agency focused on a single channel, my expertise spans a multitude of technologies and strategies so that I can advise business leaders on how to improve their business while communicating to their resources on how to execute it.
+If your list of value propositions is similar to your competitors, focus on one they are not focused on.
+In my example, we’re not an agency focused on a single channel, my expertise spans a multitude of technologies and strategies so that I can advise business leaders on how to improve their business while communicating to their resources how to execute it.

-- It must be enticing enough to actually sway the visitor’s purchase decision.
-Example: We offer a 30 day out to our sponsors since we believe in our value and want to ensure our client’s success.
+- It must be enticing enough actually to sway the visitor’s purchase decision.
+Example: We offer a 30-day out to our sponsors since we believe in our value and want to ensure our client’s success.

-Your UVP may not lead to an entire rebranding… but it should be obvious from your web, social, and search presence what your value proposition is!
+Your UVP may not lead to an entire rebranding… but it should be evident from your web, social, and search presence what your value proposition is!
 Here’s a great infographic from QuickSprout, How to Write a Great Value Proposition.